kognise/obsidian-aviation/FAR/Volume 3/K Administrative regulations/0193 Protection of voluntarily submitted information.md

 \(b\) *Proposed designation.* Before issuing a designation under this section, based either on your application or the FAA's own initiative, the FAA publishes a proposed designation in the Federal Register and requests comment.

-\(c\) *Designation.* The FAA designates information as protected under this part if, after review of the comments, the FAA makes the findings in §193.7.
+\(c\) *Designation.* The FAA designates information as protected under this part if, after review of the comments, the FAA makes the findings in [[Volume 3/K Administrative regulations/0193 Protection of voluntarily submitted information.md#§193.7   What does it mean for the FAA to designate information as protected?|§193.7]].
 The FAA publishes in the Federal Register an order designating the information provided under the program as protected under this part.
 The designation includes the following:

 \(1\) A summary of why the FAA finds that you and others, if applicable, will provide the information voluntarily.